-POL-11 - Political Theory 3 units UC, CSU
+POL-11 - Political Theory

 This course will examine the major contributions of political thinkers from Socrates to the present.
 Political concepts such as democracy, the rule of law, justice, natural rights, sovereignty, citizenship, power, the state, revolution, liberty, reason, materialism, toleration, and the place of religion in society and politics are traced from their origins, through their development and changing patterns, to show how they influence political thinking and institutions today.
 54 hours lecture.